 “These new streaming agreements help protect the economic security of Equity members with additional weekly salaries and health care contributions,” said Actors' Equity Executive Director Mary McColl.
 “When theaters go dark, actors and stage managers face tremendous economic uncertainty.
 A streaming agreement can be a win for everyone, from the audience to the actors and stage managers.”

-Take a look at the current list below.
-Many other regional theatres are making arrangements to follow suit; stay tuned for more information.
+Take a look at current and upcoming offerings below.
+Due to licensing and union contract terms, most titles are available for a limited time; this list is arranged by expiration date.
+Many other regional theatres are making arrangements to follow suit and bring their performances online; stay tuned for more information.

 Original Theatre Company (U.K.)

 As previously announced, Alan Bennett's The Habit of Art—as well as Ali Milles' The Croft—have been made available to stream online after cutting their U.K. tours short.
 They will be accessible for a suggested donation until June 2.

 Through Theatre Closures: Various Made at Curve Productions

 The U.K. venue is hosting previously recorded presentations of some of its Made at Curve productions on its website, available through the duration of the shutdown.
 Memoirs of an Asian Football Casual and The Importance of Being Earnest (co-produced with Birmingham Repertory Theatre) are currently online, with What The Butler Saw joining beginning April 19.

 Through June 29: What Do We Need to Talk About?
 Conversations on Zoom.

 The live virtual performance, written and directed by Richard Nelson, will reunite the original cast of his The Apple Family Plays—Jon DeVries, Stephen Kunken, Sally Murphy, Maryann Plunkett, Laila Robins, and Jay O. Sanders—each from their respective homes.
 The new work will stream for free on YouTube.